Direct line to the kitchen

 On your device only.
 There is no cloud sync.
 If you delete the app, your library and settings are removed with it.

-Will there be online play, cloud library, or Game Center?
+Will there be online play, cloud saves, or Game Center?

 Not in the planned first release.
-Capture ships as a single-device chess companion with local play, real-board capture, and a local library.
+Capture ships as a single-device chess helper with local play, real-board capture, and saved games on your device.

 Which devices are supported?